 Again, the difference is huge!

 Total cost: $12.64 out of pocket (used a gift card, redeemed from credit card points)

 DIY updated light fixture

 I originally planned to buy a new fixture, but I decided to give spray painting the existing one a shot first.
 It looked pretty good in brushed nickel, so I went on a search for new globe covers.
 I’ve gotten really lucky when checking the Habitat store for good lookin’ $1 globe covers for two other light fixtures in this house, but the luck didn’t stretch to the third fixture.
-I forked over about $20 for new globes and used spray paint I already had to transform this one.
+To transform this one, I forked over about $20 for new globes and used spray paint I already had.

-I love it – and the fact that I saved about $40 by going the DIY route.
+I absolutely love it – and the fact that I saved at least $40 by going the DIY route.

 Total cost: $19.38 for new globe covers

-I splurged on the Kate Spade shower curtain at Bed, Bath, and Beyond, but a rare $15 off $50 plus a $25 gift card brought the price down to my range.
+I splurged on the Kate Spade shower curtain at Bed, Bath, and Beyond.
+Using a rare $15 off $50 plus a $25 gift card brought the price down to my range – Always be on the lookout for coupons!
 I was able to reuse one of the shower rods, but the other was too short since I reconfigured things.
 In addition to the new rod, a new liner was also necessary (the old one as just too dirty to be worth the effort cleaning it would have taken).
 I happened to have enough rings lying around to replace the rusty old ones, so I saved a few bucks there.

-Total cost: $57.67 (thanks to coupons and another credit card points gift card)
+Total cost for blinds, curtain, rod, and mat: $57.67 (thanks to coupons and another credit card points gift card)